passtheticket/DCDumlu/README.md

 addUser | Add a user
-addUserToGroup | Add a user to group delUser | Delete a user getSpns | Getting all user SPNs setSpn | Set a servicePrincipalName attribute value unSetSpn | Unset a servicePrincipalName attribute value addUnconstrained | Modify an object for delegation to any service with Kerberos Auth addConstrained | Modify an object for delegation to specific service addAsRepRoasting | Set user option as do not require Kerberos preauthentication for As-Rep Roasting attack delAsRepRoasting | Set user option as Kerberos preauthentication is required resetObject | Change userAccountControl attribute of object to reset modifications that are related Kerberos delegation attacks
+addUserToGroup | Add a user to group delUser | Delete a user getSpns | Getting all Kerberoastable users setSpn | Set a servicePrincipalName attribute value unSetSpn | Unset a servicePrincipalName attribute value addUnconstrained | Modify an object for delegation to any service with Kerberos Auth addConstrained | Modify an object for delegation to specific service getAsRep | Getting all Asreproastable users addAsRepRoasting | Set user option as do not require Kerberos preauthentication for As-Rep Roasting attack delAsRepRoasting | Set user option as Kerberos preauthentication is required resetObject | Change userAccountControl attribute of object to reset modifications that are related Kerberos delegation attacks